yoannmos/PythonGuide/docs/installation.md

 ### 1. Pyenv

-Install pyenv with pip
+Install pyenv

-- Powershell or Git Bash: `pip install pyenv-win --target $HOME\\.pyenv`
+For windows follow the updated documentation directly on [pyenv-win](https://github.com/pyenv-win/pyenv-win)

-- cmd.exe: `pip install pyenv-win --target %USERPROFILE%\.pyenv`
+If you get a Policy Error, try in administrator or set your policy in Powershell as administrator with `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

-Install python 3.8.10 with pyenv `pyenv install 3.8.10`
+Once you have pyenv install you can install python 3.9.6 with pyenv `pyenv install 3.9.6`

 You can find another version with `pyenv install --list`

 Do not use a `a` or `b` version until you know what you do.

-Take the latest stable version in the following list it will be `3.9.6`
+Take the latest stable version, in the following list it will be `3.9.6`

 ```
 ...